Document Assembly Software Usability

 Most Used Document Automation Options

 However, one might be better for your business’s practices than the other.
-For example, a document assembly system is far more flexible than its counterpart, letting you create documents based on your company’s unique operations.
+For example, a document system is far more flexible than its counterpart, letting you create documents based on your company’s unique operations.
 On the other hand, field merge is a more straightforward solution and is excellent for businesses with small and non-complex document requests.

 Why Document Assembly Software is Often Confused With Automation and Field Merge

 People tend to only refer to automation when talking about document generation solutions.
-However, there are many options when it comes to document automation, including assembly software and field merge platforms.
+However, there are many options when it comes to document automation, including software and field merge platforms.
 Field merge is an older technology that is typically used to create simple forms such as letters.

 Document Assembly Software vs. Automation

 Document automation is essentially a series of systems and workflows that help you to create digital documents.
 It’s commonly used among businesses to aid in creating legal forms, contract agreements, and formal letters or requests.
 However, central to document automation is document assembly which is using intelligent templates to help develop essential forms.
-Powerful document assembly solutions allow you to craft even the most complex forms in a fraction of the time that it would take to draft them manually.
+Powerful document solutions allow you to craft even the most complex forms in a fraction of the time that it would take to draft them manually.

 Even though both solutions are relatively similar, there are a few key differences between the two: